How to deal with depression

 There is no one cause or reason that people get depression.
 While some types of depression can be caused by a genetic or hormonal imbalance, we now know environmental factors can also contribute.
 These can include:

 - an abusive or unhappy relationship

 - long term unemployment

 If you, or a loved one, is suffering from depression, it’s important to know you’re not alone and there are treatments that can help.

 The first step is to speak to your GP.
 After a discussion they may recommend a type of treatment or refer you to another health professional.

 There is no one-size-fits-all approach to treating depression.
 Treatment types vary and are broken into three main groups:

 1. Psychological treatments – also known as talking therapy or counselling, these treatments aim to help change behaviours and ways of thinking so we can cope better with life and its challenges.
 This can happen one-on-one, in a group setting, online or on the phone.
-Eligible HCF members* can access video consultations with psychologists, psychiatrists and other allied health professionals through PSYCH2U.
+Eligible HCF members* can access online video consultations with mental health professionals through PSYCH2U.